usnistgov/oscal-deep-diff/CONTRIBUTING.md

 We track our current work items using GitHub [project cards](https://github.com/orgs/usnistgov/projects/25/views/2).
 Our active project is typically the lowest numbered open project within the previously referenced page.

-_Note that the main OSCAL repository's projects are still used to track oscal-deep-diff progress through tracker tickets._

 ## Contribution options

 The OSCAL project is producing several types of deliverables, including the following: